Dalesjo/pfsenseBackup/README.md

 5) backupfile could not be downloaded, possible network error/timeout.
 6) backupfile does not include xml tag &lt;pfsense&gt;, possible wrong credentials.
 7) webconfiguration is not responding on used port.
+8) tmp directory is not a directory or not writable